Nico Hoerner Preview, Player Props: Cubs vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 15th in MLB.

-- The Pirates have a 4.51 team ERA that ranks 20th across all MLB pitching staffs.
+- The Pirates' 4.55 team ERA ranks 21st among all league pitching staffs.

-- The Pirates give up the seventh-fewest home runs in baseball (141 total, 1.1 per game).
+- Pirates pitchers combine to allow 141 home runs (1.1 per game), the seventh-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.